-Within the eDiscovery software Relativity, users can review a wide array of file types.
-One particular file type, transcripts, is the transcribed text of a deposition.
-Often times, paralegals and attorneys will want to call attention to a portion of text that matches a particular theme.
-These are called Designations.
-Terms like Plaintiff, Defendant, and Joint are common.
+The eDiscovery software Relativity allows users to review a wide array of documents.
+One particular document type, a transcript, is the transcribed text of a recorded sworn, out-of-court oral testimony; a deposition.
+Often times, paralegals or attorneys will want to call attention to a portion of text that matches a particular legal theme.
+These themes are referred to as Designations; terms like Plaintiff, Defendant, Joint, and Objection are common.

-We decided the best solution was to leverage the software's existing file upload user interface, while adding a wizard for the additional steps for system field and column mapping, as well as matching the transcript titles referenced in the CSV to those that are in Relativity.
+I decided the best solution was to leverage the software's existing file upload user interface.
+I tested users on a three step wizard to accommodate the additional steps for system field and column mapping.

-Through user testing, we found that occasionally the CSVs to be uploaded have missing or incomplete data.
-Since this data can be pretty sensitive, we wanted to allow the user to review errors before the upload started.
-We decided to use a new warning style that was closer to the main calls to action in the modal when errors were found, either in the file, or during field mapping.
+User interviews revealed that the spreadsheets to be uploaded occasionally have missing or incomplete data.
+The data can be sensitive, so the user needed to review errors before the upload could start.
+I decided to use a new warning style that was closer to the main call to action in the modal when errors were found, either in the file, or during field mapping.